 This work has been taking place since September 2016 with work on the Jo Cox Commission on Loneliness, launched in January 2017 and work to encourage more women to go in to politics, amongst many other things.
-Alongside these practical steps, the Foundation will continue to celebrate Jo's life in the confident belief that her example can and will inspire others to be doers.
+Alongside these practical steps, the Foundation continues to celebrate Jo's life in the confident belief that her example can and will inspire others to be doers.

 To find out more about the issues the Foundation will focus its energy on please visit The Issues.

 To find out more about where the £1.5 million in public donations to Jo's fund has gone please visit The Jo Cox Fund.